The following are code snippets that will work within your custom ConvertKit email template.

 A logo image

-To add a logo that links back to your site, copy the following code.
+To add a logo that links back to your site, copy the following code into your HTML template.
 The <a> tag has the link to your site and the <img> tag has the link to your logo.

 <a href="http://convertkit.com">